 Most seed is dormant and benefits from being pre-treated to ensure sufficient and even germination.
 Different species have different dormancy breakage requirements.
-Recommendations to break the different level of dormancy are given below but these should be used for guidance only as there is variation in depth of dormancy between different seedlots of the same species.
+Recommendations to break the different level of dormancy are given below, but these should be used for guidance only since there is variation in depth of dormancy between different seed-lots of the same species.
 Small amounts of stratified seed (dormancy broken) of certain species are available in the spring.
 Please telephone contact us to enquire.

 These seeds are either not dormant at harvest or have a dormancy which disappears naturally during storage or in the soil when sown.
 They do not require any stratification.

-These seeds will not germinate completely unless they are given a moist chilling treatment.
-Use the same technique as that given under Pre-chill.
+These seeds will not germinate at all unless given a moist chilling treatment.
+Use the same method as ‘Pre-Chill’

 These seeds will not germinate unless given a longer period of chilling.
 After soaking the dry seed in running water, or water that is changed regularly, for up to 48hrs, drain and mix with sieved peat and sharp sand in equal volumes.
 Place the seed in a polythene bag, tie lightly and store at 0 to 3degC.
 The number of weeks chilling depends on the species e.g. Rowan=16wks, Sycamore=12wks.
 Gently shake the bags often to aerate.